-One of the concerns people with lived experience sometimes have about influence and participation is that their views not taken into account and no action is taken as a result of their involvement.
+One of the concerns people with lived experience have about influence and participation is that their views aren't taken into account, and no action is taken as a result of their involvement.

 Giving feedback shows you've listened to people's ideas.
 It reassures them that their participation wasn't tokenistic.
 And it shows the process and outcome is credible.

 Learn how to give targeted and general feedback, and how to explain the impact of people's involvement.

 Learn how to give initial, interim, and full feedback, and what you need to include for each type.